 was played down.

-An important change is that version 2 loads the whole
+An important change is that subsequent version loads the whole

 piece and handles several instruments at the same time.